Key Takeaways

 Drivers aged 16-24 are overrepresented in crash statistics relative to their share of miles driven.
 Inexperience, risk-taking behavior, and higher rates of distraction and impairment all contribute.

 While commercial trucks account for a small percentage of vehicles on the road, crashes involving trucks are disproportionately severe.
-The weight and size disparity between trucks and passenger vehicles means occupants of the smaller vehicle bear nearly all the harm.
-An 80,000-pound semi-truck colliding with a 4,000-pound passenger car involves a 20-to-1 weight ratio that makes catastrophic injuries or death nearly inevitable at highway speeds.
+The weight and size disparity between trucks and passenger vehicles means occupants of the smaller vehicle often bear the worst harm.
+An 80,000-pound semi-truck colliding with a 4,000-pound passenger car involves a 20-to-1 weight ratio that sharply increases the risk of catastrophic injury or death at highway speeds.

 What the Trends Show